-Is It Time To Modernize Your App?
-8 Common Reasons For Legacy App Modernization
+Is It Time To Modernise Your App?
+8 Common Reasons For Legacy App Modernisation

 Legacy software is critical to day-to-day operations but it’s outdated.
 You can’t phase out such software completely, yet it’s not compliant with newer standards.
-Therefore, you have to modernize it in order for .
+Therefore, you have to modernise it in order for.

-In fact, Avanade’s report shows that 80% of senior IT decision-makers believe that withholding IT system modernization will negatively impact the long-term growth of their organization.
+In fact, Avanade’s report shows that 80% of senior IT decision-makers believe that withholding IT system modernisation will negatively impact the long-term growth of their organization.

-If you’re wondering whether it’s time for your legacy app modernization – check out the following signs that might dispel your doubts:
+If you’re wondering whether it’s time for your legacy app modernisation – check out the following signs that might dispel your doubts!

 If your software requires its usage only in limited locations, such as in the office, you might face challenges.
 Nowadays, mobile devices are widely used for work, especially for employees that are working in the field (for example, logistics or construction).